shacharlevy1991/agentune/docs/development/folder_structure.md

-# Chat Simulator - Folder Structure
+# Conversation Simulator - Folder Structure

-This document outlines the high-level folder structure for the Chat Simulator project.
+This document outlines the high-level folder structure for the Conversation Simulator project.

 ## Overview